Adaptive Momentum and Nonlinear Damping for Neural Network Training: Numerical experiments

 \paragraph{TinyViT.} iKFAD and CD outperform Adam.
 They both reduce training loss faster and reach a slightly lower test loss. mSGD converges much more slowly, although it eventually approaches a similar test loss.
 We also note that the TinyViT accuracies obtained are competitive with those reported in \cite{tiny_vit} (without the use of distillation).

 \paragraph{DistilBERT.} There is a substantial performance gap between Adam and mSGD across both the SST-2 and QNLI tasks.
 On the SST-2 pretraining task, iKFAD and CD outperform Adam in both training and test loss.
 For the QNLI finetuning task, while a large gap persists between Adam and mSGD in training loss, the discrepancy in test loss is notably smaller. iKFAD reaches a lower test loss more rapidly, whereas CD initially follows Adam before eventually matching iKFAD's test loss.
-We observe a sharp decline in training loss at the start of the second epoch, most notoceably in QNLI, which is not mirrored in the validation loss and suggests the onset of overfitting.
+We observe a sharp decline in training loss at the start of the second epoch, most noticeably in QNLI, which is not mirrored in the validation loss and suggests the onset of overfitting.

 \paragraph{GPT2.} We evaluated GPT2-Nano on Shakespeare and GPT2-XS on OpenWebText, and observe the same pattern across both benchmarks.
 The pronounced Adam-mSGD gap is visible in both scenarios.

-In GPT2-Nano, iKFAD exhibits accelerated convergence relative to Adam, while CD converges more gradually, ultimately matching the other optimizers toward the end of training.
-For GPT2-XS, the training and test loss trajectories of iKFAD and CD are nearly identical.
-This similarity may indicate that iKFAD operates near the steady state ($\dot{\xi} \approx 0$), with the adaptive friction dynamics effectively behaving as a cubic damping.
+In GPT2-Nano, iKFAD, CD and Adam exhibit very similar behaviour.
+For GPT2-XS, the Adam loss decreases slightly faster during early training, but CD and iKFAD eventually reach final test losses similar to that of Adam.
+The training and test loss trajectories of iKFAD and CD are nearly identical.
+This similarity is consistent with iKFAD operating near steady state ($\dot{\xi} \approx 0$) for this benchmark.

-Across all benchmarks, iKFAD, CD, and CADAM consistently achieve lower training and test losses than Adam and mSGD, as well as higher accuracies.
-While we observe a persistent performance gap between fully-tuned mSGD and Adam in all language modeling tasks, our nonlinear damping mechanisms effectively bridge this discrepancy.
+Across all benchmarks considered, iKFAD, CD, and CADAM consistently outperform mSGD and achieve performance competitive with Adam, while in some experiments attaining slightly lower training and test losses.
 Table \ref{tab:best_loss} summarizes the best losses averaged over ten runs in each experiment along with the corresponding standard deviations.
 The accuracies for relevant experiments can be found in Figure \ref{fig:accuracy_all}.
-The optimal hyperparameters $\rho$ in iKFAD and $c$ in CD exhibit a wide range in magnitude across tasks indicating a strong dependence on gradient scales in each setting.
+The tuned hyperparameters $\rho$ in iKFAD and $c$ in CD exhibit a wide range in magnitude across tasks indicating a strong dependence on gradient scales in each setting.
 This was not explored, but it could be remedied by normalizing gradients between training iterations.

-In Figure \ref{fig:gamma0}, we study the effect of removing the linear friction $\gamma$ on the dynamics of iKFAD and CD.
-We observe that setting $\gamma=0$ does not worsen performance, suggesting that the linear damping term is not essential in practice and can be removed to reduce the number of hyperparameters by one.

-The best CD and iKFAD results from the current figure (either $\gamma=0$ or $\gamma > 0$) were selected to present in Figure \ref{fig:losses_all}.